-Type 1 diabetes (T1D) is a chronic disease requiring daily management, which may affect an individual and their family’s emotional and mental well-being.
+Type 1 diabetes (T1D) is a chronic condition requiring daily management, which may affect you or your family’s emotional and mental well-being.

-Living with type 1 diabetes is not always easy.
-You may experience stress from your demanding management routine, the cost of insulin and other supplies and/or the perceived stigma of having a chronic disease.
+Living with type 1 diabetes (T1D) isn’t always easy.
+You may experience stress from your demanding management routine, the cost of diabetes supplies and/or the perceived stigma of having a chronic condition.

-The social and emotional effects of T1D are very real, and can lead individuals to experience burnout, depression and anxiety.
-Despite these frustrations and hurdles, many people with the disease are able to achieve positive outcomes in both their diabetes management and their personal lives.
+The social and emotional effects of T1D are very real, and can lead to experiencing burnout, depression and anxiety.
+Despite these frustrations and hurdles, many people with diabetes are able to achieve positive outcomes in both their diabetes management and their personal lives.

 The ability to overcome these challenges and rebound from low points is often referred to as resilience.